osamajomaa/MARC/README.md

 ### MARC DB
 ##### Description
-MARCDB is a NoSQL database that stores data about:
+MARCDB is a NoSQL database that stores data about:<br>
-1. Mouse and human papers that describe proteins in the Uniprot-GOA database
+1. Mouse and human papers that describe proteins in the Uniprot-GOA database<br>
-2. Mouse and human proteins in the Uniprot-GOA and GenBank database
+2. Mouse and human proteins in the Uniprot-GOA and GenBank database<br>
-3. MeSH vocabulary that is used to annotate and describe papers in the MedLine database
+3. MeSH vocabulary that is used to annotate and describe papers in the MedLine database<br>

 #####Structure
 In this database we have three collections: Paper, Protein and MeshTerm.
 Here is a description for each collection: